Terraform Scenarios¶

 Example:

-• Project Context: The s3_bucket module depends on a glue_job module, which references the S3 bucket’s ARN.
+s3_bucketmodule depends on aglue_jobmodule, which references the S3 bucket’s ARN. - Resolution:

 # modules/s3_bucket/main.tf